Breast Implant Removal

 1. Consultation: Discuss your goals and medical history with your surgeon.

-2. Preparation: Follow pre-surgery instructions, such as adjusting medications and avoiding certain substances.
+2. Preparation: Follow the pre-surgery instructions, including adjusting medications and avoiding certain substances.

 3. Surgery: The surgeon removes the implants and any scar tissue.
 New implants may be placed if desired, or other procedures such as mastopexy or fat transfer can be performed as decided during your consultation.